 Links contained herein to external website(s) are provided for convenience only.
 Red Hat has not reviewed the links and is not responsible for the content or its availability.
 The inclusion of any link to an external website does not imply endorsement by Red Hat of the website or their entities, products or services.
 You agree that Red Hat is not responsible or liable for any loss or expenses that may result due to your use of (or reliance on) the external site or content.

-- Contact HPE for assistance in using these controllers.
+- Contact vendor HPE for assistance in using these controllers.

 - These Smart Array controllers have RAID capability enabled by default.